BW PolyureaProtective CoatingsContact

 Self-built vehicle frame for coating-system visualization

-Apply BW0-8029 as the exposed protective decorative topcoat to improve weathering resistance, surface appearance, cleanability and top-surface wear protection.
+Apply BW0-8029 over the BW3-319 layer as the exposed protective decorative topcoat.
+It helps improve weathering resistance, color finish, cleanability and surface maintainability when the vehicle coating remains exposed.

 Self-built vehicle frame finished with BW0-8029 protective decorative topcoat over spray polyurea coating